-In the previous 12 months there had been one safety incident.
-We saw this was investigated, documented and discussed with the rest of the dental practice team to prevent such occurrences happening again.
+In the previous 12 months there had been three safety incidents.
+Where there had been a safety incident we saw these were investigated, documented and discussed with the rest of the dental practice team to prevent such occurrences happening again.
 The provider had a system for receiving and acting on safety alerts.
 Staff learned from external safety events as well as patient and medicine safety alerts.
 We saw they were shared with the team and acted upon if required.